Faces of Cosmological Polytopes: Face structure of cosmological polytopes

 \subsection{Special faces}

-In this subsection, we will discuss two types of special faces appearing in cosmological polytopes.
+In this subsection, we will discuss two types of special faces appearing in cosmological polytopes which are the minimal non-simplex faces of cosmological polytopes (see Corollary~\ref{cor:minnonsim}).
 We call the ones described in Proposition~\ref{prop:vertexface} \emph{vertex faces} and the ones described in Proposition~\ref{prop:cycleface} \emph{cycle faces}.

-\begin{proposition} Let $v\in V$ be a vertex of $G$ of degree $d$ with the adjacent edges $e_1=\{v,w_1\},\ldots,\{v, w_d\}$.
+\begin{proposition} Let $v\in V$ be a vertex of $G$ of degree $d$ with the adjacent edges $e_1=\{v,w_1\},\ldots,e_d=\{v, w_d\}$.
 Then the cosmological polytope $P_G$ has a face of dimension $d$ with the $2d$ vertices given by

 We call this face a \emph{vertex face} $F_v$.

 Moreover, the face $F_v$ is combinatorially equivalent to a $d$-dimensional cross-polytope. \end{proposition} \begin{proof} The first statement follows directly from Theorem~\ref{thm:faces} as the set of vertices $\{p_{e_1}, p_{e_1, v},\ldots, p_{e_d}, p_{e_d, v}\}$ clearly satisfies conditions (i) and (ii).